 Day 8 – Arches National Park

 Your final Utah National Park for this road trip is Arches National Park.
+The Park has become so popular that you now need to book in advance for the high season from April 1 to October 31.
 Make your way around all of the paved park roads in the Park, ensuring you visit The Windows Section, Devil’s Garden and Delicate Arch Viewpoint.

 Driving distance: Local driving distance depends on accommodation location and chosen activities.